Dacia Spring Electric Debuts As 'Lowest Priced' EV City Car In Europe

 On the safety side, the EV Dacia is far more impressive.
 Standard-issue items include the expected bevy of airbags along with traction and stability control systems.
 Automatic headlight activation is also standard, as is auto emergency braking which utilizes radar systems upfront to warn the driver of an impending collision, and apply the brakes if the driver doesn't respond.
 That's impressive kit for a car claiming to be the cheapest EV in Europe.

-As for power, the Spring Electric uses a single electric motor offering a maximum of 44 horsepower (33 kilowatts) for the front wheels, powered by a 26.8-kilowatt-hour battery.
+As for power, the Spring Electric uses a single electric motor offering a maximum of 44 horsepower (33 kilowatts) for the front wheels, powered by a 26.8 kilowatt-hour battery.
 WLTP range is estimated at 140 miles (225 kilometers) but pressing the Spring's Eco button adds nearly 10 percent to the distance.
 This is done by reducing the motor to 31 hp (23 kW) and limiting top speed to 62 mph (100 km/h), down slightly from the normal top speed of 78 mph (125 km/h).
 A basic 220-volt home charger is standard, but with the optional Wallbox or DC charging cable, the battery can reclaim 80 percent of range in less than an hour on a 30 kW terminal.

 Though we're seeing the Spring Electric today, Dacia says orders won't open until the spring of 2021.
-It will be offered in two variations, including a standard five-passeger commuter car and a dedicated cargo vehicle with the rear seat removed.
+It will be offered in two variations, including a standard five-passenger commuter car and a dedicated cargo vehicle with the rear seat removed.
 Specific pricing will be available closer to the on-sale date.

 Source: Dacia